 - a cash lump sum payment of his unpaid base salary through the date of termination, plus all other amounts to which he was entitled under any of the Company's compensation or benefit plans under the terms of such plans. - a cash lump sum payment equal to 2.5 times the sum of the executive's final annual base salary and his final average bonus.
 The executive's final average bonus is the average of the three most recent annual incentive bonuses paid to the executive prior to the date of termination (whether paid in the form of cash or in grants of restricted stock).
 Any annual incentive bonus paid to an executive during the prior three years that was pro-rated or otherwise adjusted because the executive was not employed by the Company during the entire period to which the bonus related is annualized for purposes of the calculation of the executive's final average bonus.
 If the executive has experienced a change in position that has increased the executive's annual bonus opportunity, any annual bonus paid to the executive with respect to a period prior to the change in position is not included in the calculation of the executive's final average bonus.
 If the executive has not been paid at least three annual bonuses prior to the date of termination that are includable in the calculation of the executive's final average bonus, the executive's final average bonus is an amount equal to the average of such lesser number of annual bonuses.
-If the executive has not been paid at least one annual bonus prior to the date of termination that is includable in the calculation of the executive's final average bonus, the executive's final average bonus is an amount equal to the average bonus prior to the date of termination that is includable in the calculation of the executive's final average bonus, the executive's final average bonus is an amount equal to the executive's final average bonus as in effect on the date of termination.
+If the executive has not been paid at least one annual bonus prior to the date of termination that is includable in the calculation of the executive's final average bonus, the executive's final average bonus is an amount equal to the executive's final average bonus as in effect on the date of termination.